Colombia - Country Commercial Guide

 Export Sanitary Certificates

-Decree 539, issued by the MHSP in 2014, establishes food import requirements at ports of entry.
-This decree establishes that importers must submit a “sanitary certificate” for any batch or lot of “medium” or “high” risk food products imported into Colombia.
+Decree 2478 of 2018, issued by the MHSP in 2018, establishes food import requirements at ports of entry.
+This decree establishes that importers must submit a “sanitary certificate” for any batch or lot of “high” risk food products imported into Colombia.
 This certificate must be issued by the food safety authority in the country of origin.
-For low risk products, this requirement is satisfied with certificates of free sale.
-On the other hand, products referred to as high risk such as meat, dairy, and fish/seafood must be accompanied by a sanitary certificate from USDA’s Food Safety Inspection Service (FSIS), USDA’s Animal and Plant Health Inspection Service (APHIS), USDA’s Agricultural Marketing Service (AMS), and the U.S. Department of Commerce’s National Oceanic and Atmospheric Administration (NOAA), respectively.
+For “medium” and “low” risk products, a form defined by INVIMA must be filled out at the moment to request the Sanitary Inspection Certificate, registering the information that allows the traceability of the products. .
+On the other hand, products referred to as “high risk” such as meat, dairy, and fish/seafood must be accompanied by a sanitary certificate from USDA’s Food Safety Inspection Service (FSIS), USDA’s Animal and Plant Health Inspection Service (APHIS), USDA’s Agricultural Marketing Service (AMS), and the U.S. Department of Commerce’s National Oceanic and Atmospheric Administration (NOAA), respectively.
 It should be noted that since May 1, 2017, ICA and INVIMA will only accept USDA-AMS sanitary certificates for dairy exports to Colombia.

-Resolution 719 of 2015 provided a list of over 160 food products and classified nearly 80 percent of them as medium or high risk, including canned fruits and vegetables, juices, frozen food, sodas, etc. This created multiple port delays and rejections in 2015 and 2016 since for most of these products there was no U.S. federal authority that could issue “sanitary certificates.”
+Resolution 719 of 2015 provided a list of over 160 food products and classified nearly 80 percent of them as medium or high risk, including as “high” risk products dairy products, meat and meat products, seafood/fish, egg products, and some fruits and vegetables and sauces, etc..
+This created multiple port delays and rejections in 2015 and 2016 since for most of these products there was no U.S. federal authority that could issue sanitary certificates.
+For non-animal derived products, INVIMA may consider, in the absence of a U.S. competent authority that could issue a sanitary certificate, a state-issued certificate of free sale and a letter from the manufacturer describing the shipment (lot numbers, expiration dates, production dates, and other traceability information).
+Although this informal agreement with INVIMA has resulted in fewer shipments being delayed at ports, it does not have a regulatory basis.

 Since May 1, 2017, dairy products produced in the United States and exported to Colombia must obtain a sanitary export certificate from USDA’s Agricultural Marketing Services (AMS).
 For dairy products imported into the United States and then exported to Colombia, exporters need to obtain “sanitary certificates” from USDA’s Animal and Plant Health Inspection Service (APHIS).